Literacy Centre Manager

 Purpose of the job:

-Rossington All Saints Academy are looking to appoint a Literacy Centre Manager to join our academy team in January 2022.
-The role will involve managing and developing the Literacy Centre, to ensure that all students develop a passion for reading which will increase literacy skills needed in order for students to achieve their full academic potential.
+In your new role you will manage and develop the Literacy Centre, to ensure that all students develop a passion for reading which will increase literacy skills needed in order for students to achieve their full academic potential.

 Duties and responsibilities: